issa-project/issa-pipeline/doc/data-modeling.md

 - the annotation body (`oa:hasBody`) gives the URI of the resource identified as representing the named entity (e.g. a Wikidata URI, DBPedia URI, or Geonames URI)
 - provenance
     - dataset name and version (`rdfs:isDefinedBy`)
-    - the agent that assigned this descriptor to an article (`prov:wasAttributedTo`)
+    - the software that assigned this descriptor to the article (`prov:wasAttributedTo`)
 - (optional) domains related to the named entity (`dct:subject`)
 - (optional) the annotating tool confidence (`issapr:confidence`)